vlodek69/airport-api/README.md

     - Airplanes with customisable cabins of different seat capacities and comfort classes;
     - Flights.
 3. Flight endpoint, besides info about the route, airplane, and time of departure/arrival, includes an image of destination country.
+4. Filtering of Flights by departure/arrival points and by date of departure.
-4. Authentication implemented using JWT.
+5. Authentication implemented using JWT.
-5. Documentation implemented using Swagger UI.
+6. Documentation implemented using Swagger UI.

 ## Diagram